 Thyroid disease

 As mentioned above, the impact of caffeine on thyroid hormones is inconclusive.
-However, if you take thyroid medication, you should be aware that drinking coffee could interfere with the absorption of your prescription and may reduce its effectiveness.
+However, if you take thyroid medication20, you should be aware that drinking coffee could interfere with the absorption of your prescription and may reduce its effectiveness.
 Check with your prescribing doctor or pharmacist to be sure.

 Caffeine also increases how quickly food and fluids move through your digestive system, impacting absorption.
 Waiting 30-60 minutes after taking your thyroid medication before consuming coffee is best.
 As a bonus, holding off is also better for your adrenal health.

-Autoimmune thyroid disease (Hashimoto's), the most common type of hypothyroidism, is closely linked to intestinal permeability (aka leaky gut).
+Autoimmune thyroid disease (Hashimoto's), the most common type of hypothyroidism, is closely linked to intestinal permeability21 (aka leaky gut).
 People with intestinal permeability are more likely to have food sensitivity and gut issues.
 Since coffee is a gut irritant (and speeds up gastric emptying), people with gut-related issues should be cautious with coffee consumption.

 People living with hyperthyroidism can also experience symptoms like increased heart rate, anxiety, or insomnia—all of which could be exacerbated by Caffeine.